 Transaction-related metrics provide a useful proxy for measuring ``real'' economic activity, as users must pay a fee to send transactions~\cite{gafni2022greedy}, excluding cases with retroactive rebates or protocols operating at a loss~\cite{Optimism-Airdrop-2}.

-\parai{The Arbitrum-Optimism gap narrows when considering transactions.} Notably, the transaction count gap between Arbitrum and Optimism had nearly closed by the end of July (see Fig.~\ref{fig:daily-txs-per-platform-absolute}).
-Additionally, Fig.~\ref{fig:daily-txs-per-platform-relative} shows that Immutable X's daily transaction count has almost halved since Arbitrum's airdrop, whereas its unique address count remained relatively stable.
+\paraib{The Arbitrum-Optimism gap narrows when considering transactions} Notably, the transaction count gap between Arbitrum and Optimism had nearly closed by the end of July (see Figure~\ref{fig:daily-txs-per-platform-absolute}).
+Additionally, Figure~\ref{fig:daily-txs-per-platform-relative} shows that Immutable X's daily transaction count has almost halved since Arbitrum's airdrop, whereas its unique address count remained relatively stable.
 This suggests that while address numbers held steady, user engagement with Immutable X has decreased.

-\parai{Arbitrum's per-address transaction count declined post-airdrop.} To assess how Arbitrum's airdrop impacted user engagement in other protocols, Fig.~\ref{fig:post-airdrop-relative} shows the relative average daily transaction count per unique address.
+\paraib{Arbitrum's per-address transaction count declined post-airdrop} To assess how Arbitrum's airdrop impacted user engagement in other protocols, Figure~\ref{fig:post-airdrop-relative} shows the relative average daily transaction count per unique address.
 Since the airdrop, Arbitrum's per-user transaction count has dropped to less than 75\% of its pre-airdrop level.
 However, since \stress{transaction counts can be misleading without considering fees}, high transaction counts alone may not indicate genuine engagement.
 In this regard, some protocols require users to perform multiple transactions to qualify for airdrops, leading to inflated activity when fees are low.
 This aligns with Goodhart's law~\cite{manheim2019categorizing}, which states that \stress{``when a measure becomes a target, it ceases to be a good measure''}.

-\parai{Since June, average transaction fees are similar for all protocols.} Good metrics should reflect a user's commitment, and transaction fees can serve as a proxy for this since it measures how much a user is willing to expend for interacting with the protocol.
+\paraib{Since June, average transaction fees are similar for all protocols} Good metrics should reflect a user's commitment, and transaction fees can serve as a proxy for this since it measures how much a user is willing to expend for interacting with the protocol.
 Since June, the average fee per transaction and per unique address have been similar across protocols.
-Comparing average and median fees (Fig.~\ref{fig:daily-fees-2}) shows that the median fee may be more useful in understanding shifts in user behavior.
-Another useful metric is the relative average fees \emph{per address} compared to the 50 days before Arbitrum's airdrop, as shown in Fig.~\ref{fig:relative-fee-per-address}.
+Comparing average and median fees (Figure~\ref{fig:daily-fees-2}) shows that the median fee may be more useful in understanding shifts in user behavior.
+Another useful metric is the relative average fees \emph{per address} compared to the 50 days before Arbitrum's airdrop, as shown in Figure~\ref{fig:relative-fee-per-address}.
 It shows that Arbitrum's user engagement was not significantly impacted by the airdrop and generally follows similar patterns to other protocols.